Olav V: Reign

 Haakon was injured in an accident in 1955; his son Olav served as regent until his death.
 Haakon died at the Royal Palace in Oslo on 21 September 1957.
 He was 85 years old.
 After his death, Olav succeeded him as Olav V.

-Olav reigned as a "People's King," and became extremely popular, despite the fact that he had no queen consort (he was a widower throughout his reign).
-He liked to drive his own cars, and would drive in the public lanes, even though as a monarch he was allowed to drive in bus lanes.
-When driving was restricted during the 1973 energy crisis, King Olav – who could have driven legally – wanted to lead by example; while preparing for a skiing trip, he dressed up in his skiing outfit and boarded the Holmenkollbanen suburban railway carrying his skis on his shoulder.
-When later asked how he dared to go out in public without bodyguards, he replied that "he had 4 million bodyguards" – the population of Norway was at the time 4 million.
+Olav reigned as a "People's King," and became extremely popular, despite the fact that he had no queen consort (his wife, Märtha of Sweden, died in 1954).
+He liked to drive his own cars and would drive in the public lane even though, as king, he was allowed to drive in bus lanes.
+When driving was restricted during the 1973 energy crisis, King Olav wanted to lead by example even though he would have been well within his rights to drive.
+While going on a skiing trip, he dressed up in his skiing outfit and boarded the Holmenkollbanen suburban railway carrying his skis on his shoulder.
+When later asked how he dared to go out in public without bodyguards, he replied that "he had 4 million bodyguards", the population of Norway at the time.

 For his athletic ability and role as King, Olav earned the Holmenkollen medal in 1968, the Medal for Outstanding Civic Achievement in 1970 and was made Name of the Year in 1975.
 He had a strong interest in military matters and took his role as titular Commander-in-Chief very seriously.
 As well as his ceremonial roles in the Norwegian Army, he also served as Colonel-in-Chief of the Green Howards (Alexandra, Princess of Wales's Yorkshire Regiment), the British regiment named for his grandmother Queen Alexandra.

 The King represented Norway extensively abroad during his reign, conducting state visits to both neighbouring countries and more distant destinations such as Ethiopia and Iran.
 King Olav V opened the 14th World Scout Jamboree in July 1975 in the presence of 17,259 Scouts from 94 countries.

 Although the constitution nominally vested Olav with executive power, he was not responsible for exercising it.
-One source states that his "duties were largely ceremonial".
+In practice, his role was almost entirely ceremonial and representative.
+This not only followed practices dating from the definitive establishment of parliamentary rule in Norway in 1884, but also precedent set by his father.
 His acts were not valid without the countersignature of a minister–usually the Prime Minister–who then became politically responsible for the act in question.
-He had the right to appoint the government, but in practice it was not possible for him to keep a government in office against the will of the Storting.
-Thus, in practice, his role was mostly representative in nature.
+While he had the right to appoint the government, in practice it was impossible for him to appoint a government solely of his choosing or keep it in office against the will of the Storting.
 Nonetheless, like his father before him, he commanded great moral authority as a symbol of the nation's unity.